sysdiglabs/scan-action/README.md

 ### `extra-docker-parameters`

-Additional parameters added to the docker command when executing the secure-inline-scan container execution.
+Additional parameters added to the `docker` command when executing the secure-inline-scan container execution.

 ### `inline-scan-image`

-The image `quay.io/sysdig/secure-inline-scan:2` which points to the latest 2.x version of the Sysdig Secure inline scanner is used by default.
+The image `quay.io/sysdig/secure-inline-scan:2`, which points to the latest 2.x version of the Sysdig Secure inline scanner is used by default.
 This parameter allows overriding the default image, to use a specific version or for air-gapped environments.

 ## SARIF Report